Netflix-Skunkworks/iep-apps/atlas-slotting/README.md

 ### Edda Compatibility

 This API is designed to ease the transition from using Edda for slotting data.
-Any matrix args and field selectors will be stripped from the request URL and standard payloads will be returned.
+Any matrix args and field selectors will be stripped from the request URL and standard slotting service payloads will be returned.

 <table>
     <tr><th>Action <th>Specification